I Love India

 Nicotine Withdrawal

 Giving up nicotine, whether in the form or smoking or otherwise, is less difficult for an individual than getting over the withdrawal symptoms.
 The days in which the quitter experiences nicotine withdrawal and recovery symptoms are the toughest from him.
-The worst part is that they do not show up immediately, rather during the later weeks or months of quitting.
+The worst part is that these symptoms do not show up immediately, rather come up during the later weeks or months of quitting.
 The reason for the withdrawal symptoms is that nicotine creates psychoactive or trippy effects after ingestion.
 As soon as the effect wears off, the body starts craving for it.
-With time, the body stars becoming resistant to the initial level of nicotine and starts demanding more.
+With time, the body starts becoming resistant to the initial level of nicotine and starts demanding more.
 This is when the withdrawal symptoms are noticed.
+It is natural to experience both physical and mental withdrawal symptoms on giving up something as additive as nicotine.

 Nicotine Withdrawal & Recovery Symptoms